Welfare and People Care

 With regard to the reduction in CO2 emissions and the use of private individual transport, the main goals pursued by the Group in response to the legislation are:

-- the spread of Flexible Work and Training, which innovatively combine the management of people’s private lives with the company’s organisational requirements;
+• the consolidation of Flexible Work and Training, which innovatively combine the management of people’s private lives with the company’s organisational requirements;

-- the Mobility Office platform which promotes the use of public transport in some cities, enabling employees to request annual season tickets directly from their workstation, with the option of paying in monthly instalments and taking advantage of discounted fares where envisaged;
+• the Mobility Ticket platform, which promotes the use of public transport in some cities, enabling employees to request annual season tickets directly from their workstation, with the option of paying in monthly instalments and taking advantage of discounted fares where available;

-- the company carpooling service, a mode of transport based on the concept of several people with similar routes and working hours sharing the same private car.
-The aim is to share the car for commutes in order to improve the quality of transfers, make savings on transport expenses, reduce traffic congestion, pollution and road accidents
+• the company carpooling service, a mode of transport based on the concept of several people with similar routes and working hours sharing the same private car.
+The aim is to share cars for commutes in order to improve the quality of transfers, make savings on transport expenses, and reduce traffic congestion, pollution and road accidents;

 People Care